Case Walker: Life and career

-Walker was raised in the area of Denver, Colorado, and has a twin brother.
+Walker was raised in the area of Denver, Colorado, and has a twin brother, Cole.
 Before becoming an actor, he gained a following of 1.7 million on the social media service Musical.ly and 350,000 on Instagram.

 Walker was cast in the comedy television series The Other Two (2019–2023) at age 14.
 He played Chase Dubek, a teenager who becomes famous on social media after making a viral song as ChaseDreams.
 The show's creators discovered him on a Musical.ly top ten list and contacted him to audition through the app.
 He went to online school during shooting and later began attending film school.

 While shooting The Other Two season three, Walker also starred in the musical film Monster High: The Movie (2022), and he followed that with the sequel Monster High 2 (2023).
 He wrote a song for his Monster High audition which he said got him the part.

 Personal life

 Walker is an avid rock climber.
+In 2025, Case Walker became engaged to Madeleine Winscott.
+The couple married in June 2026.